Arillas ( NW)

 Agios Georgios Pagon

-This sweeping sandy bay in the northwest is one of the island’s most family-oriented beaches.
-Its horseshoe shape shelters the water from waves, making swimming safe for children.
-With sunbeds, shallow entry, and family-run tavernas at the water’s edge, it has a relaxed atmosphere perfect for long days by the sea—away from the bustle of more commercialized resorts.
+This sweeping sandy bay in northwest Corfu is one of the island’s most family-oriented beaches.
+Its horseshoe-shaped bay offers plenty of space, while the shallow entry in many areas makes it popular with families.
+Sunbeds and family-run tavernas can be found near the waterfront, creating a relaxed atmosphere for long days beside the sea.

-How to get there: Around a 50-minute drive from Corfu Town; buses run in summer.
+How to get there: Around a 50-minute drive from Corfu Town; buses operate during the tourist season.

 Arillas Beach

-Arillas is a calm, sandy bay with warm, shallow waters perfect for families.
-The beach is clean, well-organized, and surrounded by small cafés and tavernas offering local dishes.
-Its relaxed pace makes it a safe and peaceful escape for parents with young children.
+Arillas is a calm, sandy bay with warm, shallow water that is particularly popular with families.
+The beach is organized in parts and surrounded by small cafés and tavernas.
+Its relaxed atmosphere makes it a peaceful choice for parents travelling with young children.
+You can find more information in our Arillas Corfu travel guide.

-How to get there: About a 45-minute drive from Corfu Town via Troumpeta.
+How to get there: About a 45–60 minute drive from Corfu Town via Troumpeta.

 Agios Stefanos Beach

-Located next to Arillas, Agios Stefanos boasts a long sandy coastline ideal for swimming and sandcastles.
-Its shallow waters and lifeguard presence make it a reliable family option.
-You’ll also find sunbeds, small shops, and seaside restaurants.
+Located close to Arillas, Agios Stefanos has a long sandy coastline ideal for swimming and sandcastles.
+Its shallow water makes it a popular family option, while visitors will also find sunbeds, small shops and seaside restaurants nearby.

-How to get there: Around a 50-minute drive from Corfu Town.
+How to get there: Around a 50–60 minute drive from Corfu Town.

 Sidari Beach

-Different from the famous Canal d’Amour, Sidari’s main sandy beach is very family-friendly.
+Different from the famous Canal d’Amour, Sidari’s main sandy beach is popular with families.
 The shallow sea and soft sand suit young children, and nearby shops and restaurants keep everything within easy reach.
-Short boat trips to nearby coves add extra fun.
-Arrive early to avoid the midday rush.
+Boat trips to nearby coves can add another activity to a family day out.
+Arrive early during July and August if you prefer a quieter experience.

-How to get there: Roughly 1 hour from Corfu Town by car or long-distance bus.
+How to get there: Roughly 1 hour from Corfu Town by car or Green Bus.

 Roda Beach